lubusIN/wordcamp-dashboard-widget/README.md

 **Wordcamp Dashboard Widget**
 -----------------------------

-Display upcoming wordcamps on your wp-admin dashboard
+Display upcoming WordCamps on your wp-admin dashboard

 >**Disclaimer:** This initial release v0.1 is written quickly in few odd hours, will be rewritten as the plugin progresses.
 If you think code can be improved or have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusonline/wordcamp-dashboard-widget/issues).